 - Verify zero balances for settled accounts and bankruptcy discharges

-- Be sure no negative information older than seven years is listed (except as permitted by law)
+- Be sure the report lists no no negative information older than seven years (except as permitted by law)

 DISPUTING CREDIT REPORT ERRORS